Ireaurora/LeedsPHP/page-about.md

 It's open to any skill level from beginners to experts alike and we try to vary the levels so as to not alienate anyone.

-The meet-ups aren't open to recruiters unless you're just popping along in a learning capacity.
+The meet-ups and online platforms aren't open to recruiters unless you're just participating in a learning capacity.

 ## Sponsorship